FelixKrueger/Bismark/README.txt

 CT

-In the current version, Bismark discriminates between cytosines in CpG context or in non-CpG context.
+In the latest version, Bismark discriminates between cytosines in CpG, CHG or CHH context (the latter two can be merged into a single non-CpG context in the methylation extractor if desired).

 Bismark comes with a supplementary methylation extractor script that operates on Bismark result files and extracts the methylation call for every single C analysed.
 It comes with a few options, such as ignoring the first <int> number of positions in the methylation call string, e.g. to remove a restriction enzyme site.
-The position of every single C will be written out to a new output file, depending on context (CpG or any other), whereby methylated Cs will be labelled as forward reads, non-methylated Cs as reverse reads.
-These positions can then be imported into a genome viewer (e.g. SeqMonkk, this time using the generic text import filter) and data analysis can commence.
+The position of every single C will be written out to a new output file, depending on context (CpG, CHG or CHH), whereby methylated Cs will be labelled as forward reads, non-methylated Cs as reverse reads.
+These positions can then be imported into a genome viewer (e.g. SeqMonk, this time using the generic text import filter) and data analysis can commence.
 This output is regularly analysed by the researchers at our institute themselves!